Overview

 Admission Criteria

-- BA or BS, with demonstrated technical and mathematical & statistical proficiency;
+- BA or BS, with demonstrated technical, mathematical, and statistical proficiency;

-- BA or BS, and a minimum of three years of professional experience in a relevant field where technical and mathematical & statistical proficiencies were obtained; or
+- BA or BS, and a minimum of three years of professional experience in a relevant field where technical, mathematical, and statistical proficiencies were obtained; or

-- MA, MS, MPH, MLIS, MD, PhD, or other relevant terminal degree where technical and mathematical & statistical proficiencies were obtained or applied
+- MA, MS, MPH, MLIS, MD, PhD, or other relevant terminal degree where technical, mathematical, and statistical proficiencies were obtained or applied

 Relevant fields include public health, medicine, dentistry, veterinary science, nursing, ancillary therapies, librarianship, biomedical science, and computer and information science.